Safeguarding roles and responsibilities

 - Undertaking relevant training and receiving assurance that staff are trained to the appropriate levels;

-- Ensuring processes are in place for dealing with allegations of abuse against a member of staff; and
+- Ensuring processes are in place for dealing with allegations of abuse against a member of staff.

-The Vice-Chancellor Group (VCG) supports the Board in delivery of its safeguarding agenda, with strategic responsibility delegated to the Deputy Chief Executive as UCLan’s Safeguarding Champion (Strategic).
+The Vice-Chancellor’s Group (VCG) supports the Board in delivery of its safeguarding agenda, with strategic responsibility delegated to the Deputy Chief Executive as UCLan’s Safeguarding Champion (Strategic).

 - Providing assurances to the Board that all safeguarding requirements are fully met;

-- Recommending the safeguarding policy to Board for approval;
+- Recommending the safeguarding and Prevent policy and procedure to Board of Governors for approval;

 - Submission of reports to the Office for Students (OfS), if deemed to be a reportable event; and

 - Ensuring adequate resources are in place to enact the requirements of this policy and procedure.